389ds/389ds.github.io/docs/389ds/design/design-template.md

     Origin
     -------------

-    A link to the trac ticket or bugzilla
+    A link to the Issue or Bugzilla

     Author
     ------